 - Child should sleep in the same sleeping environment every night, in a room that is cool, quiet and dark – and without a TV.

-Children aged five to 12 need 10-11 hours of sleep.
+Children aged six to 13 need 9-11 hours of sleep.
 At the same time, there is an increasing demand on their time from school (e.g., homework), sports and other extracurricular and social activities.
 In addition, school-aged children become more interested in TV, computers, the media and Internet as well as caffeine products – all of which can lead to difficulty falling asleep, nightmares and disruptions to their sleep.
-In particular, watching TV close to bedtime has been associated with bedtime resistance, difficulty falling asleep, anxiety around sleep and
+In particular, watching TV close to bedtime has been associated with bedtime resistance, difficulty falling asleep, anxiety around sleep and sleeping